Personal life of Mustafa Kemal Atatürk: Allegation of Jewish (Dönme) ancestry

 Atatürk's alleged Dönme ancestry was widely disseminated in contemporary early 20th century newspapers and reports, including British, American and Turkish; some modern Turkish scholars have responded negatively to these claims, since they're often accompanied by disparaging comments against Atatürk, usually made by Turkish Islamists and opponents of Atatürk's regime.
 Some commentators have suggested that due to the "Law on crimes committed against Atatürk", people in Turkey have been hesitant to make public declarations or even overly clear insinuations regarding the ethnic origins of Atatürk.
 However, Islamists propagate a conspiracy theory claiming Atatürk was a Dönme in order to defame him due to their disturbance by his secularist reforms, and they created many other conspiracy theories about him.
 The denunciation of individuals or families as Dönme is an integral part of the agitation of Turkish antisemites.

 Regarding the veracity of these claims, much has been written, both supporting and opposing them.
 There is only one instance where we have a direct statement from Atatürk in response to such allegations: Turkish politician Cemal Granda who served as Atatürk's butler between 1927-1938, wrote in his memoirs about a situation in which Atatürk hears allegations about his so-called Dönme roots and comments on be dealing in ethnic origin or ancestry of any statesperson; Atatürk proceeds to compare himself to Napoleon who, despite being French, had Italian roots and states that "[p]eople have to serve the society in which they find themselves".

 Early life

 Atatürk was born during the Belle Époque of European civilization.
-Russia was implementing reforms; Japan opened its doors to the West during the Meiji Restoration.
-The Ottoman Empire was going through transformation.
 Ottoman military reform efforts, like the contemporaneous Modernization of Japanese Military 1868–1931, managed to develop a modern army.
 Racial, regional, ethnic and national stereotypes were part of discourse throughout the world.
 Ottoman people were not immune to these developments and there was a rise of nationalism under the Ottoman Empire.